NVIDIA/NVFlare/README.md

   of all files inside that folder.
 The verification is performed at deployment time.

 * **Support client-site model initialization**
-  In most of federated deep learning Scatter and Gather pattern (SAG) workflow pattern, we requires all the clients starts with global initial mode.
-Prior to FLARE 2.3.0, the model initialization is performed on the server-side, where the model file or custom model initiation code is performed on FL server.
+  Prior to FLARE 2.3.0, the model initialization is performed on the server-side.
-  Pre-defining a model file seems to be a hassle.
-Many choose to run a custom model initialization code on server.
+  The model is either initialized via model file or custom model initiation code.
+Pre-defining a model file means to pre-generate and save the model file and then send over to the server.
+  Many users choose to run a custom model initialization code on server.
 But this, to some customers, could be a security risk.

-  FLARE 2.3.0, allows user to initialize model on the client side, the Flare server will either can select the initial model based on user-choose strategy (random one or some aggregation)
+  FLARE 2.3.0, introduce another way to initialize model on the client side, the Flare server will either can select the initial model based on user-choose strategy (random one or some aggregation)

 * **Tradition Machine Learning Examples**